zuozhenggh/learning-library/data-management-library/database/adv-compression/introduction/introduction.md

 # Introduction

-Oracle advanced compression provides a comprehensive set of compression features to reduce costs and improve performance by enabling compression for structured data, unstructured data, indexes and backups.
-Although storage cost savings and optimization across servers is the most tangible benefit, all of the features with advanced compression is designed to improve performance across components of your IT infrastructure, including memory, network bandwidth and storage.
+Oracle Advanced Compression provides a comprehensive set of compression features to reduce costs and improve performance by enabling compression for structured data, unstructured data, indexes and backups.
+Although storage cost savings and optimization across servers is the most tangible benefit, all of the features with Advanced Compression are designed to improve performance across components of your IT infrastructure, including memory, network bandwidth and storage.

 ## About this Workshop

-Oracle provides various types of advanced compression techniques.
+Oracle provides various types of Advanced Compression features.
 We will work on some compression-based hands-on labs to understand the concepts and their corresponding use cases.

 Estimated Workshop Time:  1 hour 20 minutes